 Playing on a problem machine / Playing a Machine with “Sticky” Buttons – some machines are just not fun because of malfunctions with buttons or rewards card entry.
 Bar top machines especially fall into this category.

-Not Betting Max Bet – You cant win if you don’t play – and that includes Royal Flushes & Progressive Jackpots.
+Not Betting Max Bet – You can’t win the true Royal Flush Jackpot or Progressive Jackpots unless you play Max Bet.
 However, maybe you prefer a smaller denomination, or a slower pace.
 As long as you realize the pay table payback % has been diminished without max play, play what makes you comfy.
 After all, recreational gambling is for fun, isn’t it?
 No judgement here.

 Video Poker Mistakes and Myths